-nite memory, we just need to deploy any finite memory based data structure that keeps track of the activities seen on the stream.
-A wide variety of such data structures exits, e.g. count-based frequent item data structures [16], reservoirs [6, 43] and time-decay based models [17].
-Whenever we receive a new event (c, a) we just add a to the data structure.
-Translating the data structure to a process model is trivial, i.e. every activity present in the data-structure is adopted in the flower model.
+To ensure that the flower miner uses finite memory, we just need to deploy any finite memory-based data structure that keeps track of the activities seen on the stream.
+A wide variety of such data structures exits, e.g. count-based frequent item data structures [18], reservoirs [19,20] and time-decay-based models [21].
+Whenever we receive a new event (c, a), we just add a to the data structure.
+Translating the data structure to a process model is trivial, i.e. every activity present in the data structure is adopted in the flower model.